lydiaYchen/DML24/README.md

 The course materials will be based on a mixture of classic and recently published papers.
 The first 3-4 lectures, the basic concept of distributed machine learning will be covered, followed by three weeks of self-study time, and then student presentations will be given.

-[//]: # (For each topic, &nbsp;the basic concepts and technology landscape will be first provided and then two state-of-the art of papers will be presented and discussed by students.)

 ##  <a name='Paper List'></a>Paper